wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

 !!! info "Request processing in the "Disabled" mode"
     In the **disabled** [mode](../../admin-en/configure-wallarm-mode.md), the node does not analyze incoming traffic and, consequently, does not catch the attacks aimed at resource overlimiting.

-## Changing the default node behavior
+## Changing the behavior of default node

 !!! warning "Risk of protection bypass or running out of system memory"
     * It is recommended to change the default node behavior only in the strictly specific locations where it is really necessary, e.g. where the upload of the large files is performed, and where there is no risk of protection bypass and vulnerability exploit.